bytebase/bytebase.com/content/blog/top-database-schema-change-tool-evolution.md

 - [What is a Database Schema?](/blog/what-is-database-schema)
 - [How to Handle Database Schema Change?](/blog/how-to-handle-database-schema-change)
-- Top Database Schema Change Tools (this one)
+- Evolution of Top Database Schema Change Tools (this one)

 ---